 Charles K. Knight, General Counsel and Assistant Secretary, joined the staff in April 2016, following a nationwide search.
 Prior to joining the Authority, Mr. Knight served as the founder of Venture Law Advisors, LLC ("Venture") a law firm representing emerging growth companies.
 Prior to forming Venture, Mr. Knight served as President and Chief Executive Officer of AmeriVest Properties Inc., a publicly held real estate investment trust based in Denver, and held senior executive and legal positions with other public and private companies.
 Mr. Knight also served on the Board of Directors of the Authority from July 2011 through March 2016.
 Mr. Knight received a Bachelor's Degree in experimental psychology from the University of California at Santa Barbara and Master of Business Administration and Juris Doctor Degrees from the University of California at Los Angeles.
-The Authority maintains risk management, internal audit and compliance functions under the Director of Enterprise Risk who reports to the General Counsel.
+The Authority maintains risk management, internal audit, information security and compliance functions under the direction of the General Counsel.

 Patricia Hippe, Chief Financial Officer, joined the staff in October 2011.
 Prior to joining the Authority, Ms. Hippe spent 16 years at the Minnesota Housing Finance Agency, the first five years as the Finance Director and later as the Deputy Commissioner and Chief Financial Officer.
 Prior to her work with the Minnesota Housing Finance Agency, Ms. Hippe was the assistant vice president and corporate trust officer for Wells Fargo Bank, formerly known as Norwest Bank, from 1994 to 1995.
 From 1984 to 1994, Ms. Hippe was the manager of secondary market programs for Higher Education Management and Resources (HEMAR) Management Corporation.
 In this capacity, she oversaw the daily finance, accounting and secondary market operations of HEMAR's seven affiliate companies which specialized in providing student loan secondary market programs.
 Ms. Hippe received her Bachelor's Degree in Business Administration from the University of Minnesota, and earned her Master of Business Administration Degree from the University of St. Thomas in St. Paul, Minnesota and has successfully completed exams for Certified Public Accountants (inactive status) and Certified Management Accountants.
+Ms. Hippe has announced her intention to retire and step down as the Chief Financial officer of the Authority effective May 3, 2019.
+The Authority intends to conduct a national search and select its next Chief Financial Officer on or before the date of Ms. Hippe's retirement.